decipher2k/Windows-AI-Assistant/README.md

 I had good experiences with the following setup.<br>
 All suggested services are available for free.<br>
 <br>
 Voice recognition: Groq.
-Make sure to adjust the microphone recording level to prevent quota draining.<br>
+Azure tends to drain the quota when there is background noise.<br>
 Chat AI: Groq ist the fastest one.<br>
 Voice Output: Windows Speech until Google Cloud AI has been implemented.<br>
 <br>